Yes, you need a model of an object or a scene to perform tracking.

 Yes.

-In that case you either need to coordinate your work between two or more machines, or just get more licenses.
+In that case you either need to coordinate your work between two or more machines, or just get more subscriptions.

 We recommend using Non-Sucking Service Manager, it's free and easy to use.